 Caramel Apple Nachos

 - Prepare your toppings first - have crushed Heath bars and caramel sauce handy.
-Also, microwave white candy melts per package instructions and pour them in a Ziploc bag (gallon sized).
+Also, microwave white candy melts per package instructions and pour them in a Ziploc bag.
 Cut a small hole in the one corner of the bag.

 - Cut apples (I used an apple slicer) and arranged as desired on a large serving dish.